zentuit/soomla-ios-core/README.md

                                                  andCurrency:COIN_CURRENCY];
 ```

-Now you can use StoreController to call the App Store's in-app purchasing mechanism:
+Now you can use `StoreController` to call the App Store's in-app purchasing mechanism:

 ```objective-c
     [[StoreController getInstance] buyCurrencyPackWithProcuctId:TEN_COINS_PACK.productId];
 ```

-And that's it! ios-store knows how to contact the App Store for you and redirect the user to the purchasing mechanis.
-Don't forget to subscribe to events of successful or failed purchase (see [Event Handling](https://github.com/soomla/ios-store#event-handling)).
+And that's it! ios-store knows how to contact the App Store for you and redirect the user to the purchasing mechanism.
+Don't forget to subscribe to events of successful or failed purchases (see [Event Handling](https://github.com/soomla/ios-store#event-handling)).

 Storage & Meta-Data
 ---

-When you initialize _StoreController_, it automatically initializes two other classes: StorageManager and StoreInfo. _StorageManager_ is the father of all stoaage related instances in your game.
-Use it to access tha balances of virtual currencies and virtual goods (ususally, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
-It is initialized with your implementation of IStoreAssets and you can use it to retrieve information about your specific game.
+When you initialize _StoreController_, it automatically initializes two other classes: _StorageManager_ and _StoreInfo_. _StorageManager_ is the father of all storage related instances in your game.
+Use it to access tha balances of virtual currencies and virtual goods (usually, using their itemIds). _StoreInfo_ is the mother of all meta data information about your specific game.
+It is initialized with your implementation of `IStoreAssets` and you can use it to retrieve information about your specific game.

 The on-device storage is encrypted and kept in a SQLite database.
-SOOMLA is preparing a cloud-based storage service that'll allow this SQLite to be synced to a cloud-based repository that you'll define.
+SOOMLA is preparing a cloud-based storage service that will allow this SQLite to be synced to a cloud-based repository that you'll define.
 Stay tuned... this is just one of the goodies we prepare for you.

 **Example Usages**